-- 1 In iManager, select Identity Manager > Identity Manager Overview. - 2 Browse to and select the location in the tree to search for Driver Set objects, then click the search icon . - 3 Click the Driver Set object that contains the upgraded driver. - 4 Click the driver icon, then select the policy set where you need to restore the customized policy. - 5 Click Insert. - 6 Select Use an existing policy, then browse to and select the custom policy. - 7 Click OK, then click Close. - 8 Repeat Step 3 through Step 7 for each custom policy you need to restore to the driver. - 9 Start the driver and test the driver. - There is no policy simulator in iManager.
+- 1 In iManager, select Identity Manager > Identity Manager Overview. - 2 Browse to and select the location in the tree to search for Driver Set objects, then click the search icon . - 3 Click the Driver Set object that contains the upgraded driver. - 4 Click the driver icon, then select the policy set where you need to restore the customized policy. - 5 Click Insert. - 6 Select Use an existing policy, then browse to and select the custom policy. - 7 Click OK, then click Close. - 8 Repeat Step 3 through Step 7 for each custom policy you need to restore to the driver. - 9 Start the driver and test the driver. - For information on starting the driver, see <TBD provide a link to the book where you will have the Starting the Drivers section>.
+There is no policy simulator in iManager.
 To test the policies, cause events to happen that make the policies execute.
 For example, create a user, modify a user, or delete a user. - 10 After you verify that the policies work, move the driver to the production environment.

-Switching from Advanced Edition to Standard Edition
+11 Switching from Advanced Edition to Standard Edition